Massachusetts general contractor license and insurance requirements

 Linkedin

 Massachusetts is a great place to be a general contractor.
-According to the U.S. Bureau of Labor Statistics, it ranks among the top-paying states for this profession, with an annual average salary of $122,320 — over $14,000 more than the national average for construction managers.1
+It often ranks among the top-paying states for this profession, according to the U.S. Bureau of Labor Statistics.

-Do you need a license to be a general contractor?
+Do you need a license to be a general contractor in MA?

-Massachusetts general contractors who work on buildings of less than 35,000 cubic feet must have a license issued by the Office of Public Safety and Inspections.2 In some cases, you may also need to register as a home improvement contractor through the Office of Consumer Affairs and Business Regulation.3
+Massachusetts general contractors who work on buildings of less than 35,000 cubic feet must have a license issued by the state.
+In some cases, you may also need to register as a home improvement contractor through the Office of Public Safety and Inspections.

 There are two main types of Massachusetts general contractor licenses:

-Additionally, there are a number of specialty CSLs available:
+Additionally, there are a number of specialty CSLs available, including:

 • Masonry